 All ECMAScript objects have an internal property called [[Prototype]].
 The value of this property is either null or an object and is used for implementing inheritance.
 Named data properties of the [[Prototype]] object are inherited (are visible as properties of the child object) for the purposes of get access, but not for put access.
-Named accessor properties are inherited for both get access and put access.
+Named accessor properties are inherited for both get access and put access

 The following table summarises the internal properties used by this specification that are applicable to all ECMAScript objects.
-The description indicates their behaviour for all ECMAScript objects, unless stated otherwise in this document for particular types of ECMAScript objects.
-In particular, Array objects have a slightly different implementation of the [[ThrowablePut]] method (see 15.4.5.1) and String objects have a different implementation of the [[GetOwnProperty]] method.
-Host objects may implement these internal methods with any implementation-dependent behaviour, or it may be that a host object implements only some internal methods and not others.
+The description indicates their behaviour for native ECMAScript objects, unless stated otherwise in this document for particular types of ECMAScript objects.
+In particular, Array objects have a slightly different definition of the [[ThrowablePut]] method (see 15.4.5.1) and String objects have a different definition of the [[GetOwnProperty]] method.
+Host objects may support these internal properties with any implementation-dependent behaviour, or it may be that a host object supports only some internal properties and not others.